 I’m very aware that it’s a parent’s responsibility to help their kids build a strong social network.
 It’s the old ‘independence v ‘fitting in” debate.

-Life shouldn’t be a popularity contest but unless you want to live on a remote Scottish island farming vegetables, you have to learn at least a modicum of social skills.
+Life shouldn’t be a popularity contest but unless you want to live on a remote Scottish island and spend your time farming vegetables, you have to learn at least a modicum of social skills.

-I’ll bet you’ll cope with your play date nerves just fine.
+I’ll bet you’ll cope with your first playdate nerves just fine.